The Squeeze Course Registration Is Open!

 Better Insight, Better Decisions

 A coherence lens helps make sense of what people are responding to before asking them to change how they respond.
-It allows us to see
+It clarifies what is personal, what is structural, and what is being carried in between.

-Applied across individual, team, and organizational levels, a coherence lens supports clearer judgement under pressure.
-It supports better judgment, more grounded choices, and actions that fit the reality people are actually navigating.
-This lens underpins the Reclaim Method.
+Applied across individual, team, and organizational levels, a coherence lens supports clearer judgment under pressure.
+It enables more grounded choices and actions that fit the reality people are actually navigating.

 Absurd Conditions Have Consequences

 A capacity freeze is a protective state.
-It emerges as the system shifts into stabilization mode, conserving itself under persistent contradiction.
-Effort remains, but continuity of movement through uncertainty is lost.
-Decisions harden.
-Flexibility drops.
-The work continues, but flow does not.
+It emerges as systems shift into stabilization mode under persistent contradiction.
+Effort remains, but the ability to carry judgment, decisions, and effort forward with continuity is reduced.
+Work continues, but flow is lost.

 At the individual level, effort shifts from meaningful work to containment.